tendermint/interchange/readme.md

 starport serve
 ```

-`serve` command installs dependencies, builds, initializes and starts your blockchain in development.
+`serve` command installs dependencies, builds, initializes, and starts your blockchain in development.

 ## Configure

-Your blockchain in development can be configured with `config.yml`.
-To learn more see the [reference](https://github.com/tendermint/starport#documentation).
+Configure your blockchain in development with `config.yml`.
+See the [Starport configuration](https://github.com/tendermint/starport/tree/develop/docs) docs.

 ## Launch

-To launch your blockchain live on mutliple nodes use `starport network` commands.
+To launch your blockchain live on multiple nodes, use `starport network` commands.
 Learn more about [Starport Network](https://github.com/tendermint/spn).

 ## Learn more